fuzzy1450/TVControl/README.md

 The only files which should ever need maintainence will be
 * `./Schedule/*`
 	+ These are schedule files.
 They should be pretty intuitive.
+	+ Look at the commits/changes if you need help.
 * `./WebServer/etc/`
 	* `Areas.json`	- Zones of the Store
 	* `TVs.json`	- Data for each TV